How can I enrol into group classes?

 My dog isn’t feeling well, can they still come to classes?

-We find that dogs that are not feeling well do not learn well in class.
-We also like to minimise the spread of any illnesses between all of our clients.
+Dogs that are not feeling well do not learn well in class.
+We also work to minimise the spread of any illnesses between all of our clients.
 So, if you or your dog are unwell, please look after yourself and stay home.
 You are always welcome to come to class without your dog if you don’t want to miss out.

 Do you train my dog or do I?